Monmouthshire and Brecon Canal: The Brecknock and Abergavenny Canal

 This canal was first proposed in 1792 as a separate venture, to link Brecon to the River Usk near Caerleon.
 The Monmouthshire proprietors invited their potential competitors to alter the plans to create a junction with the Monmouthshire Canal at Pontymoile near Pontypool and share the navigation from there to Newport.
-An act of parliament was passed on 28 March 1793, allowing the newly formed canal company to raise £100,000 in shares, with an additional £50,000 if required, and to construct railways to link the canal to mines, quarries and iron works.
+An act of Parliament, the Brecknock and Abergavenny Canal Act 1793 (33 Geo.
+3. c.
+96), was passed on 28 March 1793, allowing the newly formed canal company to raise £100,000 in shares, with an additional £50,000 if required, and to construct railways to link the canal to mines, quarries and iron works.

 Initially work concentrated on the railways, with John Dadford overseeing the construction of lines from the collieries at Gellifelen to Llangrwyney Forge, and on to the Abergavenny to Brecon turnpike road.
 The line was opened in 1794, and later served the canal at Gilwern.
 It was not until 1795 that Thomas Dadford was appointed as the engineer for the canal itself and construction began in earnest at Penpedairheol near Crickhowell.
 Work began in 1796 and by late 1797, the canal was open from Gilwern to Llangynidr in Brecknockshire and much of the rest was in hand.
 However costs, as usual, were higher than expected and, in 1799 Dadford stated that further money was needed to complete the section from Clydach to Brecon.
 Benjamin Outram was called in to inspect the work and to advise on substituting a railway between Gilwern and Pont-y-Moel.
 Outram recommended several improvements, in particular the partial rebuilding of the Ashford Tunnel.
 He was also somewhat critical of the existing railways.